ricketytoc/tp/docs/UserGuide.md

 Format: `sort [i/] [d/] [e/] [s/] [r/] [n/] [p/]`

 * **Exactly one of the prefix must be specified.**
 * The prefix specifies the attribute to be sorted with.
-Refer to the [Prefix Summary](#prefix-summary) for help on the mapping of the attribute and prefix.
+Refer to the [Prefix summary](#prefix-summary) for help on the mapping of the attribute and prefix.
+* Attributes are sorted by _lexicographical order_.
+For example, "Alice" comes before "Bob", and "10" comes before "20".
+Keep in mind uppercase letters come before lowercase letters.
+For example, `Z` comes before `a`.
 * Extraneous parameters entered after the prefix will be ignored.
   * E.g. `sort s/123` will sort by salary, the value `123` will be ignored.
   * E.g. `sort s/p/`, `p/` is treated as a value and not a prefix.
 Since the value `p/` is ignored, the command will sort by salary.
-* Attributes are sorted by _lexicographical order_.
-For example, "Alice" comes before "Bob", and "100" comes before "200".
-Keep in mind upper case letters come before lower case letters.
-For example, `Z` comes before `a`.

 Examples:
 * `sort i/` sorts the list by **ID**.